 Apply the Art of Small Talk While Having a Conversation

-In business, it is expected that you meet different people every day for various purposes.
-Some are familiar to you, and some you meet for the very first time in your life.
+In business, you are expected to meet different people every day for various purposes.
+Some are familiar to you, and some you meet for the first time in your life.
 Which skills do you need most to deal with those people?

 “In business, everything starts with a conversation.
 Whether it’s making a sale, hiring an employee, or negotiating a lease, excellent conversational skills are a must.”Denise Marinacci, CC, Edmonds Toastmasters Club, Washington